Cutoff phenomenon for the warp-transpose top with random shuffle: Introduction

 We call this the \emph{warp-transpose top with random shuffle} because at most times the $n$th component is multiplied by $g$ and the $i$th component is multiplied by $g^{-1}$ simultaneously, $g\in \Gr$, $1\leq i<n$.
 We now give a combinatorial description of this model as follows:

 Let $\mathcal{A}_n(G)$ denote the set of all arrangements of $n$ coloured cards in a row such that the colours of the cards are indexed by the set $G$.
 For example, if $\mathbb{Z}_2$ denotes the additive group of integers modulo $2$, then elements of $\mathcal{A}_n(\mathbb{Z}_2)$ can be identified with the elements of $B_n$ (the hyperoctahedral group).
-For $g,h\in G$, by saying update the colour $g$ using colour $h$ we mean the colour $g$ is updated to colour $g\cdot h$.
+For $g,h\in G$, by saying \emph{update the colour $g$ using colour $h$} we mean the colour $g$ is updated to colour $g\cdot h$.
 Elements of $\Gn$ can be identified with the elements of $\mathcal{A}_n(\Gr)$ as follows: The element $(g_1,\dots,g_n;\pi)\in\Gn$ is identified with the arrangement in $\mathcal{A}_n(\Gr)$ such that the label of the $i$th card is $\pi(i)$, and its colour is $g_{\pi(i)}$, for each $i\in[n]$.
 Given an arrangement of coloured cards in $\mathcal{A}_n(\Gr)$, the warp-transpose top with random shuffle on $\Gn$ is the following: Choose a positive integer $i$ uniformly from $[n]$.
 Also choose a colour $g$ uniformly from $\Gr$, independent of the choice of the integer $i$. \begin{enumerate} \item If $i=n$: update the colour of the $n$th card using colour $g$. \item If $i<n$: first transpose the $i$th and $n$th cards.
-Then simultaneously update the colour of the $i$th card using colour $g$ and update the colour of the $n$th card using colour $g^{-1}$. \end{enumerate}

-The flip-transpose top with random shuffle on the hyperoctahedral group serves the case when $|\Gr|=2$ for all $n$ \cite{FTTR}.
+Then simultaneously update the colour of the $i$th card using colour $g$ and update the colour of the $n$th card using colour $g^{-1}$. \end{enumerate} The flip-transpose top with random shuffle on the hyperoctahedral group serves the case when $|\Gr|=2$ for all $n$ \cite{FTTR}.
 We now state the main theorems of this paper. \begin{thm} The $($total variation and $\ell^2\text{-})$ mixing time for the warp-transpose top with random shuffle on $\Gn$ is $O\left(n\log n+\frac{1}{2}n\log (|\Gr|-1)\right)$. \end{thm} \begin{thm} The warp-transpose top with random shuffle on $\Gn$ presents $\ell^2$-cutoff at $n\log n+\frac{1}{2}n\log (|\Gr|-1)$. \end{thm} \begin{thm} The warp-transpose top with random shuffle on $\Gn$ exhibits total variation cutoff at time $n\log n$. \end{thm} In view of Theorem \ref{thm:cutoff_main}, the distribution after $n\log n(1+o(1))$ transitions is close to uniform in total variation distance.
 On the other hand, if $\log(|\Gr|-1)\neq o(\log n)$, then Theorem \ref{thm:ell-2} and